 - Overpressed root filling material

-- Splinters of amalgam or other metal
+- Splinters of amalgam or other metals

 - Broken tooth root tips and other tooth fragments